Unfinished creative work: Modern recordings

 The Beach Boys' Smile is considered the most legendary unreleased album in the history of popular music.
 Recorded in 1966 and 1967, Smile was to be the followup to the album Pet Sounds (1966), but due to a plethora of reasons including project leader Brian Wilson's deteriorating mental health and increased friction among the band members as well as between the band members and the record company executives, the band abandoned the project after completing numerous recordings slated for the project (which were included in later, less ambitious albums).
 In 2004, Wilson and writing partner Van Dyke Parks went into the studio, and newly recorded the material and released it as a completed solo album.
 That album was used as a template to construct a version of the Beach Boys album from the original Smile Sessions in 2011.

+Some of the most infamous unfinished modern albums are those of American rapper Kanye West.
+West's critically acclaimed fifth studio album My Beautiful Dark Twisted Fantasy was preceded by the unreleased album Good Ass Job.
+The most infamous unfinished album by West is Yandhi, which was announced on September 17, 2018, the album was worked on from mid 2018 to early 2019.
+Yandhi was ultimately scrapped in favor of Jesus Is King, and its songs have been repurposed and released on other projects since.
+Other unfinished albums by West include: Carti Ye, a collaborative album with Playboi Carti, Vultures 3, a planned third album with singer Ty Dolla Sign as ¥$, and War, a collaborative album with English musician James Blake.

 Janis Joplin died of a drug overdose during the recording sessions for Pearl.
 The album was released three months after her death with ten songs, including two apparently incomplete recordings.
 "Buried Alive in the Blues" was released as an instrumental, and "Mercedes Benz" was released as an a capella vocal.

 Other famous unfinished rock albums include the Who's rock opera Lifehouse, Bob Dylan's The Basement Tapes, Jimi Hendrix's First Rays of the New Rising Sun and Jeff Buckley's My Sweetheart the Drunk.
 All have been released, in whole or part, in various posthumous forms in the ensuing years, Lifehouse being another case of using demos to present a completed work.